ChaimStanton/pingtester/README.md

 * [speedtest-cli](https://pypi.org/project/speedtest-cli/) you can install it with pip `python3 -m pip install speedtest-cli` (other options are available via the link)

 ## Licence
-* I will add an update with a licence at some point.
-(Before then any changes will be owned by me)
+* Whilst this project is open source it is completely owned by me.

 ## Misc
 naming convention `Major.Minor.Release`